s0lari/Hornets-Nest/README.md

 If you were unable to log at this level (flat network) or someone was running the latest version of bloodhound, you may not be able to detect this in the standard way.
 Therefore the following is an interesting alternative.

 Some inspiration from http://www.stuffithoughtiknew.com/2019/02/detecting-bloodhound.html and help from @CTOBInsights with the Splunk query.
+You will also have to enable this in GPO : Computer Configuration > Policies > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies > DS Access : Audit Directory Service Access (success and failure)

 When you run Bloodhound, you get the following events on your AD Security log after having configured logging on a particular canary user (see the link above):